Dande8719/Dande8719/README.md

 - 🔭 I’m currently working on my path to be a data Scientist
 - 🌱 I’m currently learning Data Science in Hack Boss School
-- 👯 I’m looking to collaborate on proyects whit data management for renewable energy
+- 👯 I’m looking to collaborate on proyects whit data and energy
 - 🤔 I’m looking for help with Python and SQL
 - 💬 Ask me about Energy and idustrial stuff
 - 📫 How to reach me: dani.lema.martinez@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: A lot of them but I just tell the with a beer in front of me.
+- ⚡ Fun fact: A lot of them but I just tell the with a beer in front of me